Vomiting and diarrhea are common symptoms that affect people of all ages, from babies and toddlers to adults.

 - loperamide (Imodium)

-- antiemetic drugs, such as Dramamine and Gravol
+- antiemetic drugs, such as Dramamine and Gravol, which often contain the ingredient dimenhydrinate

-A doctor may recommend antibiotics to treat vomiting and diarrhea caused by bacterial infections (food poisoning).
+A doctor may recommend antibiotics to treat vomiting and diarrhea caused by bacterial infections, such as food poisoning.

 - are unable to keep fluid down